craftcms/docs/docs/5.x/reference/element-types/entries.md

 ## Nested Entries

-Entries also power the [Matrix](../field-types/matrix.md) field, which means your [entry types](#entry-types) can represent entire pages, or the building blocks thereof.
+Entries also power the [Matrix](../field-types/matrix.md) and [CKEditor](plugin:ckeditor) fields, which means your [entry types](#entry-types) can represent entire pages, or the building blocks thereof.
 How you implement your content model and authoring experience is entirely up to you!

+Nested entries are an implementation of nested _elements_, a broader category of “owned” elements that also includes [addresses](addresses.md).

 ## Editing Entries